Nokitelinho/spribe/README.md

 ### Example Code with Caching

-In the `CurrencyController` class located at `com.example.demo.CurrencyController`, caching is applied to some endpoints that retrieve currency data.
+In the `CurrencyController` class located at `com.example.demo.controller.CurrencyController`, caching is applied to some endpoints that retrieve currency data.
 This allows results to be stored in a cache and reused on subsequent calls without querying the database again.

 #### Example:
 ```java